dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * `load <filename.mat>` to load again the variables of the file, then type <filename> to print the matrix
     * load only one variable from a .mat file containing multiple variables: `load filename x`
     * use command `usage` under `load <filename.mat>` to see the matrix after loading the file
-    * use `data.VariableName` to extract a specific variable (feature / table value / column value) from the table
+    * use `data.VariableName` to extract a specific variable (feature / table value / column value) from a [table](https://www.mathworks.com/help/matlab/matlab_prog/access-data-in-a-table.html)

 * **saving**:
     * `save filename.mat`